ddbj/www/_ddbj/qualifiers-e.md

 Comment
 : N: north latitude, S: south latitude, W: west longitude, E: east longitude
-Please describe the figure below the decimal point by not minute and second but the decimal.
+Please describe the figure below the decimal point by not minute or second but the decimal.
 This qualifier can include the 8th decimal places.